annakins/Skyrim/ENB Tips.md

 ![image](https://user-images.githubusercontent.com/92814468/167032260-00ce0b1b-ff71-445b-865d-14a4f84bf73e.png)

 #### Why does the water look green?
-- Change the brightness.
+- Change the brightness in the `WATER` section.
 Or your water mod.
+-
 #### So much water reflection.
 Doesn't matter what I do.
 - There are mods like this, to help: https://www.nexusmods.com/skyrimspecialedition/mods/64736
 - Really depends on what mods you have.
 There are other brightness and reflection fixes.